 Fine motor skills are the small muscles in the hands, fingers, and wrists that young children need to develop before they can become successful with self-help skills like feeding and dressing themselves, as well as holding a pencil and writing.

-Now that you know what a powerful tool sensory bins can be when used properly, let’s get this party started!
+Now that you know what a powerful tool sensory bins can be when used properly, let’s get this (birthday) party started!

 Sensory Bin Supplies